FAQ's

 • Props may need to be replaced if they are chipped or cracked, but they should last for several seasons.

-• Parts of the spraying system, such as tips, hoses, and pump diaphragms, may need to be replaced after a couple of seasons.
+• Parts of the spraying system, such as tips, hoses, and pump, may need to be replaced after a couple of seasons.

-How Long Can a Drone Spray on One Battery?
+How Long can a Drone last on One Battery?

 Flight durations per battery charge can differ based on factors such as battery and ambient temperature, payload weight, wind conditions, and the rate at which the drone releases its payload.
-For our drones, a single battery charge typically sustains about one tank load when operating at a spray rate of over 2 gallons per acre (GPA).
+For our drones, a single battery charge typically sustains about one tank load when operating at a spray rate of over 2 gallons per acre (GPA) with the typical flight taking around 5 minutes.

 With our standard recommended package (referenced below), batteries will charge almost as fast as the drone depletes them.